CTC AGM & Dinner

 After the success of the Volunteer Networking Workshop last year’s we will be running the sessions again in the morning of the AGM.
 This gives the opportunity for CTC Member Groups, Clubs and individual CTC members to take part in a series of informal round table workshops exploring various aspects of organising cycling activities, which will be followed by a buffet lunch.
 Registration for the event is essential and to find out more contract Sue Cherry (details below).

-In the evening of the 10th May CTC Glasgow will be hosting the National Dinner being held at the same venue.
-It will be a chance to fellow CTC Members for an enjoyable evening.
+In the evening of the 10 May CTC Glasgow will be hosting the National Dinner being held at the same venue.
+It will be a chance to meet fellow CTC Members for an enjoyable evening.
 For booking you need to complete the Dinner booking coupon below and email it to Sue Cherry.

 A good reason to come to Glasgow is to see cycling preparations for the 2014 Games.
-The new Commonwealth Games facilities mean that, in addition to Sunday’s programme of rides, there will be the opportunity to try out the new Sir Chris Hoy Velodrome (Bikes and tuition are supplied).
+The new Commonwealth Games facilities mean that, in addition to Sunday’s programme of rides, there will be the opportunity to try out the new Sir Chris Hoy Velodrome (bikes and tuition are supplied).
 Or get an idea of what faces the elite Road Race and Time trial cyclists by riding, where possible, the unique city centre course.
 Unfortunately road closure has to wait until the Games!!
 Those mountain bikers amongst you can have fun on the nearby the Cathkin Braes Mountain Bike Trails (again bikes are available to hire).